 Marist closes 1st half on 19-0 run, beats New Hampshire

-DURHAM, N.C.
+DURHAM, N.H.
 (AP) — Brian Parker scored 13 points, Darius Hines and Ryan Funk each added 11 and Marist used a big first-half run to beat New Hampshire 58-49 on Wednesday.

 Marist (5-5) had a 14-12 lead with 11:37 left in the first half and cruised into the break with a 21-point lead as New Hampshire went scoreless the rest of the half.
 New Hampshire went without a two-point field goal in the first half, with all 12 points coming on 3-pointers.